 Photo credit: Calvin Burgamy - 2019

-Born and raised in Virginia, I have always cared about engaging with others in deep ways.
+Born and raised in Virginia, I have always cared about engaging with others deeply.
 I attended Wake Forest University as an undergraduate and earned my doctoral degree in clinical and school psychology from the University of Virginia.
-I completed my predoctoral internship as a fellow in the Vanderbilt University Psychological and Counseling Center and Primary Care-Mental Health Integration clinic with the Veteran Affairs Tennessee Valley Healthcare System.
-I am a licensed clinical psychology in the state of Georgia and feel passionate about the connection between practice and research.
+I completed my pre-doctoral internship at the Vanderbilt University Psychological and Counseling Center and Primary Care-Mental Health Integration clinic with the Veteran Affairs Tennessee Valley Healthcare System and postdoctoral fellowship with Emory Department of Psychiatry and Behavioral Science's Grady Nia Project.
+I am a licensed clinical psychology in the states of Georgia and Virginia and conduct teletherapy in 25+ states.

 Education + Training

 2010 - 2015